-IDVR receives a disability that creates an impediment to employment; who believes s/he requires VR services; signed and who desires employment as an outcome of those services:
+IDVR receives a disability that creates an impediment to employment; who believes s/he requires VR services; signed and who desires employment as an outcome of those services;

-1. B. Who signs a dated application signature sheet from a customer or dated document requesting services; AND his/her representative, or an alternate request for application is made to an IDVR office;
+1. B. Who signs a dated application signature sheet from a customer or dated document requesting services;

+AND his har representative, or an alternate request for

+ANDhis/her representative, or an alternate request for application is made to an IDVR office;

-- The C. Who has provided customer provides the information necessary needed to initiate begin an assessment to determine - 2. of eligibility; - AND.
+C. Who has provided

+The customer provides the information necessaryneeded to initiatebegin an assessment to determine

+2. of eligibility;

+- AND.
 Information gathered in the intake interview meets this criterion;

-The customer is available and free of restrictions to complete the assessment process-
+The D. customer is available and free of restrictions to complete the assessment process-